We use cookies to make your experience better.

 Derrick Brown

-Sr Director of Technology Operations at Portland Public Schools1:1 - What Now?
+Sr Director of Technology Operations at Portland Public Schools

 Let's discuss strategies to collaborate and partner with Teaching & Learning or Curriculum & Instruction; and clearly communicate and set expectations for students and teachers with access to standardized digital curriculum, ease of use, integration (instructional digital ecosystem), and sustainability.